In this tutorial, we show how to use the aggTrees package to discover heterogeneous subgroups in a selection-on-observables setting.

 The resulting sequence is nested in the sense that subgroups formed at a given level of granularity are never broken at coarser levels.
 This guarantees consistency of the results across the different granularity levels, generally considered a basic requirement that every classification system should satisfy.
 Moreover, each grouping features an optimality property in that it ensures that the loss in explained heterogeneity resulting from aggregation is minimized.

 Given the sequence of groupings, we can estimate the group average treatment effects (GATEs) as we like.
-The package supports two estimators, based on differences in mean outcomes between treated and control units (unbiased only in randomized experiments) and on sample averages of doubly-robust scores (unbiased also in observational studies).
+The package supports two estimators, based on differences in mean outcomes between treated and control units (unbiased only in randomized experiments) and on debiased machine learning procedures (unbiased also in observational studies).

 The package also allows to get standard errors for the GATEs by estimating via OLS appropriate linear models.
 Then, under an “honesty” condition, we can use the estimated standard errors to conduct valid inference about the GATEs as usual, e.g., by constructing conventional confidence intervals.1